 To lessen the likelihood of these financial crimes, not to mention to protect their brand reputations, financial services organizations have a clear monetary incentive to accurately verify their users’ online identities through the use of KYC procedures.

-KYC Process & Compliance Requirements
+KYC Process & Regulatory Compliance

 KYC compliance begins when an account is created (either in person or online) or a customer starts doing business with an organization.
 They also come into play later, when the customer accesses that account.
 There are several important components to achieving KYC compliance.